 Service information

-The aim of the Service (previously known as chiropody) is to help people to achieve their optimum mobility, increase independence and improve quality of life.
+The aim of the service is to help people to achieve their optimum mobility, increase independence and improve quality of life.
 This may be achieved by providing advice, education, treatment or specialist referral to assist with the reduction of foot pain or to maintain or improve the function of the foot.

 Will I need to attend more than one appointment?